 Smaller cloud providers may not have a physical data centre.
 More likely, they use and effectively resell the capability of the big cloud providers.
 That is an advantage and part of the beauty of using the cloud.
 If the relationship between the cloud providers is unknown, additional issues could emerge regarding laws, regulations and contracts.
 Ask this simple question: Where is my data?
 If there are multiple levels to the cloud provider, the answer could be hard to determine.
 There could also be legal consequences, such as an issue with the European General Data Protection Regulation (GDPR).

 The elements that comprise a business’s cloud security architecture may have cloud security services as well.
 It is possible to purchase services like data leak prevention (DLPaaS).
 Other tools assist with security, such as a scanning tool that searches for personally identifiable information so it can be secured properly.
 Cloud security management is necessary to ensure that these services are working as they should.

-Businesses need to be in compliance with many laws, regulations and contracts.
-When you put your data and services in someone else’s possession, the audits required to confirm compliance can get complicated.
+Businesses need to must remain in compliance with the many laws, regulations, and contracts in place.
+When you put your data and services in someone else’s possession, there are certain complicated requirements that must be in place to ensure compliance.